Do you feel like you haven’t achieved anything in life?

 When you stop putting so much pressure on yourself, life becomes more enjoyable.
 I’ve let go of most notions of success, because life brings me what is meant for me.

 And I have to say, it’s a relief.
 There’s no need to work on myself, thinking I’ll get somewhere.
 No need to force success.
-I simply live my life, following my excitement to the best of my ability, and that is enough.

-What I’m saying is that you don’t have to try so hard, or be so hard on yourself because you don’t live up to an image in your mind.
+In other words, you don’t have to try so hard, or be so hard on yourself because you don’t live up to an image in your mind.

-Let Go of the Life You’re Supposed to Live
+Let Go of the Imagined Life

 Let it go.
 Live the life you have.

 When you embrace what is in front of you, life opens up.
-I don’t know what I’m supposed to do.
-I’m open to life bringing me what I need.

 In the end, it comes down to simply living life.
 So what if your mind thinks you haven’t achieved anything?